 Christopher, Adrienne Tinker, Papers, 1965, (C2906)

-Three short articles concerning incidents, activities and people in early Westport, MO.
+The papers of Adrienne Tinker Christopher contain three short articles concerning incidents, activities and people in early Westport, MO.

 Civil War Scrapbook, Missouri, 1823-1868, (C1379)

 The papers contain a collection of newspaper clippings on Missouri, 1823-1868, from New York and Boston newspapers, primarily the New York Daily Tribune.
 Most of the items pertain to the Civil War in Missouri, 1861-1862, and include maps and diagrams of the war in the west.